-The action space of B3-BR2 is characterized by four pressure inputs, mimicking the human arm's movements: bend-bend configuration for arm-raising, bend-twist configuration for shoulder adduction and medial rotation, bend (upper) for opposite adduction, and twist (lower) for opposite medial rotation (Fig.~\ref{fig:forward-control}c).
+The action space of the B3-BR2 is characterized by four pressure inputs, mimicking the human arm's movements: bend-bend configuration for arm-raising, bend-twist configuration for shoulder adduction and medial rotation, bend (upper) for opposite adduction, and twist (lower) for opposite medial rotation (Fig.~\ref{fig:forward-control}c).
 A middle connector is specifically designed to pair pressure inputs from the top segment to the neighboring bottom segment for bend-bend and bend-twist co-actuation.
 To separately control the bend (upper) actuator and twist (lower) actuator without an extra tether at the joint, a tube is inserted inside the upper actuator to link the regulator from the arm base to the lower actuator.
 This pairing strategy is informed by trial and error simulations, to provide sufficient flexibility for completing the task while reducing the action space (thus simplifying control).
 Such approach may be replaced in the future with a formal optimization methodology.
-We note that action space planning/reduction is a common challenge in multi-actuator control and robotic design, where it may be effective to have action spaces of dimension lower than the number of physical actuators.
-Our simulation framework then allows us to strategically pair/couple deformations to reduce the action space, before fabricating the SCA.
+We note that action space planning/reduction is a common challenge in multi-actuator control and robotic design, where action spaces of dimension lower than the number of physical actuators may be desirable.
+Our simulation framework then allows us to strategically pair and couple deformations, informing SCA design and fabrication.

 Prior to logging the control data from our interactive simulation environment, users are allowed to conduct multiple practices to become familiar with the joypad controls.
-Pressure inputs are then filtered to limit accelerations and maximum pressure changes, preventing structural instabilities.
-Thanks to the reduced action space and intuitive control interfacing, a user typically needs about half an hour to become proficient and consistently succeed in the battery-retrieval task.
+Pressure inputs are filtered to limit accelerations and maximum pressure changes, preventing structural instabilities and ensuring that the system operates in accordance with the equipment actuation rates.
+Thanks to the reduced action space and intuitive control interface, a user typically needs about half an hour to become proficient and consistently succeed in the battery-retrieval task.
 Once the user converges on a control strategy, the corresponding action sequence and pressure inputs are logged.
 Logged controls (Fig.~\ref{fig:forward-control}c) are then directly used to drive the real SCA, without any human intervention.